jotaen/klog/Specification.md

 A *should-total* MUST be a *duration* value followed by a `!`, e.g. `8h!` or `5h30m!`.
+(That implies that a negative value MAY be used.)

 ### Summary
 A *summary* is user-provided text for holding arbitrary information.